 So there is a constant reflection, analysis and reanalysis of the current system, situation, trajectory, desired outcomes and likely outcomes of the current trajectory.

 But experience has taught me that to maintain, update or change that trajectory requires action inside or outside a project.
 If the reflection is to be beneficial, then organise work-related actions as efficiently as possible into current production and future production capacity.
 See Effectiveness.

 One significant conclusion that I’ve made is that – although there are surely other ways to do this – that the organisation of tasks, actions, objectives and outcomes is helped by the tools that we use.

-But whatever the configuration of tools that you use to organise your business whether it be SAP or Excel, the important thing is to keep an eye open on whether your configuration is still appropriate.
+But whatever the configuration of business management tools that you use to organise your business whether it be SAP or Excel, the important thing is to keep an eye open on whether your configuration is still appropriate.

 Is your software configuration is still appropriate?

 Are you capturing opportunities and transforming them into orders?

 Do you have a systematic process for capturing opportunities and transforming them into orders?